Top Panel

 Elephant Poaching & Ivory Trade Investigation

 The elephant evokes a strong emotional reaction in India.
-Venerated as a god, idolised on the big-screen as a best friend of man, and in desperate straits due to poaching and loss of habitat in the wild.
+Sadly, despite being venerated as a god and idolised on the big screen as man's best friend, the elephant is now in desperate straits in the wild due to poaching and loss of habitat.
 Only male Asian Elephants bear tusks.
-The demand for ivory has led to the selective slaughter of tuskers in their prime.
-As a result the ratio of tuskers and females has fallen to an alarming low.
+The insatiable demand for ivory has led to the selective slaughter of tuskers in their prime and as a result the ratio of tuskers and females has fallen to an alarming low.

-WPSI launched its Elephant Conservation Project in June 1999 in collaboration with two other organizations.
-We established an informer network in 1999 in the Corbett-Rajaji region of Uttaranchal to track down elephant poachers and ivory traders.
-The network was expanded in 2000-2001 to cover parts of South India, West Bengal, Orissa and Assam.
+WPSI launched its Elephant Conservation Project in June 1999.
+We established an informer network in the Corbett-Rajaji region of Uttarakhand to track down elephant poachers and ivory traders.
+The network has now expanded to cover parts of South India, West Bengal, Orissa and Assam.
 Information and assistance provided by WPSI’s informers has led to some significant seizures of ivory.

-Our Wildlife Crime Database now has information on the ivory trade and elephant poaching from Kerala, Karnataka, Tamil Nadu, Orissa, Assam, West Bengal, Chhattisgarh and Bihar.
-Data analysis has revealed where elephant poaching is rampant, towns and cities where the illegal ivory trade is prevalent and trade routes that are used to move ivory out of the country.
+Our Wildlife Crime Database now has up-to-date information on elephant poaching and the ivory trade from the states of Kerala, Karnataka, Tamil Nadu, Orissa, Assam, West Bengal, Chhattisgarh, Uttarakhand and Bihar.
+Data analysis has revealed where elephant poaching is rampant, which towns and cities the illegal ivory trade is prevalent, and the trade routes that are used to smuggle ivory out of the country.

 Untitled Document